Juno (spacecraft): Overview

 Juno was selected on June 9, 2005, as the next New Frontiers mission after New Horizons.
 The desire for a Jupiter probe was strong in the years prior to this, but there had not been any approved missions.
 The Discovery Program had passed over the somewhat similar but more limited Interior Structure and Internal Dynamical Evolution of Jupiter (INSIDE Jupiter) proposal, and the turn-of-the-century era Europa Orbiter was canceled in 2002.
 The flagship-level Europa Jupiter System Mission was in the works in the early 2000s, but funding issues resulted in it evolving into ESA's Jupiter Icy Moons Explorer.

 Juno completed a five-year cruise to Jupiter, arriving on July 5, 2016.
 The spacecraft traveled a total distance of roughly 2.8 e9km to reach Jupiter.
 The spacecraft was designed to orbit Jupiter 37 times over the course of its mission.
 This was originally planned to take 20 months.

 Juno's trajectory used a gravity assist speed boost from Earth, accomplished by an Earth flyby in October 2013, two years after its launch on August 5, 2011.
 The spacecraft performed an orbit insertion burn to slow it enough to allow capture.
 It was expected to make three 53-day orbits before performing another burn on December 11, 2016, that would bring it into a 14-day polar orbit called the Science Orbit.
 Because of a suspected problem in Juno's main engine, the burn scheduled on December 11, 2016, was cancelled and Juno remained in its 53-day orbit until the first Ganymede encounter of its Extended Mission.
 This extended mission began with a flyby of Ganymede on June 7, 2021.
-Subsequent flybys of Europa and then Io will further decrease the orbital period to 33 days by February 2024.
+Subsequent flybys of Europa and then Io decreased the orbital period to 33 days by February 2024.

 During the science mission, infrared and microwave instruments will measure the thermal radiation emanating from deep within Jupiter's atmosphere.
 These observations will complement previous studies of its composition by assessing the abundance and distribution of water, and therefore oxygen.
 This data will provide insight into Jupiter's origins.
 Juno will also investigate the convection that drives natural circulation patterns in Jupiter's atmosphere.
 Other instruments aboard Juno will gather data about its gravitational field and polar magnetosphere.
 The Juno mission was planned to conclude in February 2018 after completing 37 orbits of Jupiter, but now has been commissioned through 2025 to do a further 42 additional orbits of Jupiter as well as close flybys of Ganymede, Europa and Io.
 The probe was then intended to be deorbited and burnt up in Jupiter's outer atmosphere to avoid any possibility of impact and biological contamination of one of its moons.